saurav3199/CTF-writeups/HSCTF6/README.md

   return 0;
 }
 ```
-here we see have 6 numbers in an array and its being added after subtracting this `(iVar1 % 10 + -1)`
+here we have 6 numbers in an array and its being added after subtracting this `(iVar1 % 10 + -1)`
-and if our assumed number is correct than it will open the flag for us.
+and if our assumed number is correct than it will give the flag for us.

 So two ways we can solve it ,during the team discussion over this challenge I told them that I can write brute as the numbers are in the small range i.e 51 .Meanwhile the other way as my teammate suggested was to attack the rand function .
-I would explann both here.
+I would explain both here.

 ```python
 from pwn import *